diegodrz/TaxesCalculator/README.md

 # Taxes Calculator
+Hiring process test to calculate withheld taxes.
+This small project was developed in Visual Studio 2015, with a blank Asp.net 5 template.
+I used AngularJs, Bootstrap, Gulp, Bower.
 ![alt tag](https://s23.postimg.org/cn5ldd2t7/screen.png)
-Hiring process test to calculate withheld taxes

 ## Login
 Login credentials were mocked in login method.
 There are two users:<br>
 user: admin		pass: 123<br>
 user: company	pass: 123

+## Mocks
+- The invoices are saved in localStorage
+- The autentication is persisted in sessionStorage

 ## Bugs
-1) When a invoice is saved in the history, it not appear in datetime order
+1) When a invoice is saved in the history, it does not appear in datetime order

 ## Unit tests
 I wrote some unit tests in /tests folder<br>
 ![alt tag](https://s18.postimg.org/tvy1jpowp/tests.png)

-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D
+Tks =)
+Diego Martins Pereira